Medicare Appeals Best Practices

 With manual A&G systems, it’s easy to lose focus.
 However, with an automated A&G system, health plans can address each of these nine areas.
 If—after conducting your vendor selection process—you conclude that you can automate these processes, you will achieve the operating leverage needed for improving member experience and promote sustainable growth.

-Can the A&G System be implemented quickly?
+Can the Appeals and Grievances System be implemented quickly?

 Equally as important as the system capabilities is the timeline of an A&G system implementation.
 If it takes longer than the human reproductive process, then the A&G system implementation—or the technology, itself—is broken.